 - All students who receive funding from the Ontario Student Assistance Program (OSAP) will automatically be assessed for UTAPS funding.

 - In addition to OSAP and UTAPS, incoming Ontario students can apply for need-based Engineering admission awards.
-To be considered for these additional awards, students entering Engineering in September 2017 must complete and submit this Online Estimator form by February 26, 2017.

 How to Apply — Non-Ontario Students